homeassistant-extras/zwave-card-set/src/cards/node-info/README.md

-# Z-Wave Node Info Card
+# Z-Wave Device Info Card

 A custom card for Home Assistant that displays detailed information about individual Z-Wave devices.
 This card provides an at-a-glance view of your device's status, firmware information, and entity controls, all in a clean unified interface.